 Common problems

 There are commonly identified problem areas in which many individuals need help.
 Some of these are listed below.
-Most of us, however, can name a cluster of issues when we feel bad.
-These are not easily defined by a single problem description or diagnostic definition.
-For example, an experience of long-term anxiety and depression could be related to unresolved relationship issues and/or hereditary/family background factors and/or poor workplace training and/or poor self-care/lifestyle factors etc etc. Counselling helps ‘clarify the mess’, prioritise current issues, provide support and understanding and develop strategies to go positively forward with.
+Most of us, however, can name a cluster of issues in life, where we feel we constantly fail to be at our best, or just feel bad about.
+These personal experiences are not easily defined by a single problem description or diagnostic definition.
+For example, unresolved relationship issues, birth family ‘holes in roles’, workplace issues, self-care, lifestyle factors, health issues etc., can all combine to ‘lock-in’ self-esteem issues, chronic exhaustion or struggles with mood.
+Counselling helps reduce the overwhelm and prioritise current issues, providing understanding and support in create important shifts in your experience.

 There is much in life that is challenging and painful.
 With the best will in the world, some situations may take a long while to shift or be literally impossible to change.
-Regardless of what you believe you can or cannot change in your external life, I believe counselling can help you achieve a ‘improved experience of life’.
+Regardless of what you believe you can or cannot change in your external life, I believe focussed counselling can help you achieve a ‘improved experience of life’ and a greater (healthier) tolerance for life’s frustrations and hurts.

-With training in better thinking, more helpful attitudes and useful strategies, many problems that have been ‘tolerated’ a long while, will appear different and more amenable to change.
-Meeting regularly with a skilled counsellor/therapist, helps set a positive direction by introducing skill mastery, insight and new perspectives.
+With the adoption of helpful attitudes; the mastering of relaxed, focused attention; deeper somatic self-awareness, many problems that have been ‘tolerated’ a long while, will be more amenable to change or at least a deeper acceptance.
+A skilled counsellor/therapist, helps set a positive direction by introducing skill mastery and new insights and perspectives.
 New ‘tools for your toolbox’, if you like.
-It is remarkable how previously daunting challenges are made easier by having the ‘right tools’ handy along with the confidence to use them.
+Tools you never knew existed or thought you would never need.
+It is remarkable how previously daunting challenges are made easier by having the ‘right tools’ handy, along with the confidence and skills to use them.

-There needs to be a positive chemistry, a compatibility of sorts, between counsellor and the person.
-I recommend speaking on the phone or corresponding via email to at least three counsellors to get a feel as to whether they are right for you.
-I also recommend not persisting in counselling with someone who seems to make you feel uncomfortable, inferior or you plain dislike.
-Not all counsellors were created equal, as they say, and counsellors, like friends, should be thoughtfully chosen.
-I know when I have sought counselling at various points in my life, I have been decidedly fussy in choosing someone.
+There needs to be compatibility between counsellor and client.
+I recommend not persisting in counselling with someone who seems to make you feel uncomfortable.
+There are ‘horses for courses’ and in a sense, not all counsellors were created equal.
+Counsellors, like close friends, should be thoughtfully chosen.
+I know when I have sought counselling at various points in my life, I have been decidedly fussy in choosing the ‘right’ fit for me.

-Counselling can help couples get off the misery-go-round of familiar negative patterns, aggravations and disappointments.
-Relationship counselling can also assist resolving stalled joint decision-making within relationship (e.g. regarding relocating, investing, procreating or in-law issues) in an otherwise conflict free relationship.
+Counselling can help couples finally move through circular negative patterns, aggravations and disappointments.
+It can also help deal with traumatic events like betrayal, loss and sudden change.
+Relationship counselling can also assist resolving stalled major decision-making within relationship (e.g. regarding relocating, investing, procreating, separating or in-law issues) in an otherwise conflict-free relationship.

-My partner counselling approach begins with an individual session each, where you can really ‘let rip’ on your issues without repercussions.
+My partner counselling approach begins with a confidential pre-counselling questionnaire to help you clarify what you want from counselling and proividing me with some clarity as to your existing insight and expectations.
+Once I receive your considered responses I arrange one or two individual sessions each, where you can really open up on your issues without holding back.
 This serves as a ‘de-briefing’ for you and a fact finding mission for me.
 I gather information regarding the history of issues in the relationship from your perspective and enquire into the patterns/personalities in your birth/childhood family, as well as your ‘other relationships’ history.

-My approach in counselling is to first of all, find out the severity and type of depression you have.
+My approach is to first of all, find out the severity and type of depression you have.
 Then design a program to assist you to manage your depression.
-This would probably be in conjunction with your GP, if your depression is of a type that may be better managed with medication along with psychotherapy.
+This may be in conjunction with your GP, mental health professional and/or significant other.
+Your depression maybe of a type that for you, could be better managed with medication alongside psychotherapy.
+If you have a strong personal opinion about this, we would need to reach a clear understanding of our approach from the beginning.

-Managing depression for the sufferer is generally about managing immediate life situations (including a recent triggering event) as well as managing thoughts, lifestyle (including diet and exercise).
-In addition, investigating whether medication can be of assistance (short-term or long-term) is usually recommended.
+Managing depression is also about managing immediate life situations (including a recent triggering events) as well as managing thoughts (self-talk, inner dialogue), lifestyle (including stress, lifestyle choices, diet and exercise) It is alos about managing relationships affected by (or affecting) the depression.

-If you are suffering depression, a counsellor can help by supporting you to manage and monitor your mood and choose behaviours and thoughts that minimise depression’s hold over your life.
-Conversely counselling can help you identify and minimise thinking and acting in ways that entrenches a low mood.
+A counsellor can help by supporting you to manage and monitor your mood and choose behaviours, lifestyle and thoughts that minimise depression’s hold over your life.
+It can help you identify and minimise habitual thinking and behaving in ways that entrench or re-inforce hopelessness or low mood.

 Burnout and fatigue